10 points to consider before building a wooden fence

 1. Field or paddock?

-- Salt (green olive colour) or coloured salt (chestnut brown) offer shorter protection – approximately 7 to 10 years.
+Salt (green olive colour) or coloured salt (chestnut or dark brown) offer protection during approximately 7 to 10 years.
 This product is completely safe and therefore is usually prescribed for the lunging rings, for paddocks and other high-contact areas.

 2. Is it only for horses?